 And acknowledging that the majority of internal meeting presentations are not TED Talks, I realize you have to toe the line.

-Are you ready to start using story points?
-Let me know your thoughts!
+Are you ready to start using this alternative example of bullet points?

 - Bullets: Flickr / rwr / Every Bullet Has Someone’s Name On It